Last Updated on March 1, 2023 by Luke Feldbrugge

 Downsizing your home may not mean you end up with a home at all.
 Single-family homes, townhouses, condos, apartments and even tiny homes can all be attractive options when looking to live with less.
 It’s all about finding the home that best aligns with your goals and needs.

 If you are entering your senior years and don’t want to worry about yard work and other maintenance, a condo could be the perfect fit.
 Another good fit for a senior homeowner would be a small bungalow on the outskirts of a town because they are very low-maintenance properties.
-Plus, if they have a yard then they can just get artificial grass installation and plant some low-maintenance plants like cosmos or hardy hibiscus.
 A tiny home could be good for a young, adventurous couple, but may not be the ideal fit for a family of four.
 For homeowners who have spent years living in a detached, single-family home, it can be hard to imagine a condo in a high-rise.
 But that may be just what you need to live the life you want.

 Be open to all kinds of options and remember that you want to downsize for a reason.
 Keep your priorities in mind and use them to guide your decision on what type of home makes the most sense for you and your family.